delzac/cntkx/README.md

 ***2019-06-26.***
 #### Added `cntkx.ops.sequence.reverse`
 Allows the sequence items along the sequence axis to be reversed.
-This is useful when you want to create a Bi-directional Auto-Regressive layer because using UnfoldFrom with both Recurrence() and Recurrence(go_backwards=True) will result in a ValueError.
+This is useful when you want to create a Bi-directional Auto-Regressive layer because using UnfoldFrom does not work with Recurrence(go_backwards=True) and will result in a ValueError.

 Example: